May - June, 2017

 January 31, 2017

-Launch of the educational website "Starry Deep Sea" featuring the intriguing marine species and latest research on mysterious deep-sea ecosystems.
+We've linked to the new-and-growing educational website "Starry Deep Sea" featuring the intriguing marine species and latest research on mysterious deep-sea ecosystems.

 January 28, 2017

-At the Southern California Unified Malacologists Annual Meeting, held at the Santa Barbara Museum of Natural History, Charlotte Seid presented on the scientific and educational resources available at BIC.
+At the Southern California Unified Malacologists Annual Meeting, held at the Santa Barbara Museum of Natural History, Collection Manager Charlotte Seid presented on the scientific and educational resources available at BIC.

 January 9, 2017